 We opted for a clean, modern look for the platform and ensured that it used accessible colors.
 The brand guidelines were developed alongside iterating our low-fidelity wireframes.
 After finalizing BusRight’s branding, styling was applied to the wireframes.

-The MVP was developed using React.
-More about the project can be read here, and see what BusRight is up to nowadays here!
+The MVP was developed using React and Google's Material UI.
+See what BusRight is up to nowadays here!